BhattSoham/RISCV-HDP/week2/task5/README.md

 This section consists of two parts:

 i.
-Verify all the C code (Counter, Matrix multiplication, ALU) using the RISC-V compiler and Spike output.
+Verify all the C code (Counter, Matrix multiplication, ALU) using the RISC-V compiler and Spike ISA simulator.

 ii.
 Measure the CPU performance of all the abovementioned programs using Godbolt or RISC-V disassembler.

-## VERIFY ALL THE C CODES (COUNTER, MATRIX MULTIPLICATION, ALU) USING THE RISC-V COMPILER AND SPIKE OUTPUT ##
+## VERIFY ALL THE C CODES (COUNTER, MATRIX MULTIPLICATION, ALU) USING THE RISC-V COMPILER AND SPIKE ISA SIMULATOR ##

 We must use these commands to generate the assembly codes and results or verify the codes using the RISC-V compiler and Spike.
 ```